top of page

 Professor Larry Chamley

-Co-Deputy Chair of the AMRF Medical Committee, BSc (Waikato) MSc, PhD (Auckland), FSRB
+Chair of the AMRF Medical Committee, BSc (Waikato) MSc, PhD (Auckland), FSRB

 Image-empty-state.png

-Dr Vanessa Selak is a Public Health Physician and Head of the Department of Epidemiology and Biostatistics at the University of Auckland.
+Associate Professor Vanessa Selak is a Public Health Physician and Head of the Department of Epidemiology and Biostatistics at the University of Auckland.
 Vanessa has 20 years’ experience working in hospital-based clinical, funding, planning and quality roles.
-Dr Selak leads a postgraduate programme in Digital Health and provides postgraduate training in health data analytics and quality improvement.
+She leads a postgraduate programme in Digital Health and provides postgraduate training in health data analytics and quality improvement.
 Her research uses routinely collected electronic data to support clinical service improvement, primarily within the field of cardiology.
 Vanessa was appointed as Co-Deputy Chair of our Medical Committee in December 2022 and we were delighted to have Vanessa join our Board at the same time.

-Dr Vanessa Selak
+Associate Professor Vanessa Selak

 Co-Deputy Chair of the AMRF Medical Committee, MBChB (Otago), MPH (Auckland), FAFPHM, FNZCPHM, PhD (Auckland)